-Impact of wildfires on municipal credits
+Impact of extreme weather events on municipal credits

 Natural disasters like wildfires, hurricanes, flooding and other extreme weather events can have an adverse impact on communities, presenting a multitude of challenges including economic disruption, infrastructure damage, and high restoration costs.

 Economic recovery can be slower for communities with a smaller tax base and population due to a number of factors including limited financial resources to rebuild, delays in federal and state aid, sizable job losses leading to population outflow, and sometimes a lower appetite of residents to rebuild.
-Larger communities tend to be more economically significant and have broader resources available, leading to a faster recovery.
+Larger communities tend to be more economically significant and have broader resources available leading to a faster recovery.
 One example would be the city of Houston that was impacted by Hurricane Harvey in 2017.
-Harvey caused significant life and property loss in the area, and the city faced risk of high unbudgeted costs from flood control and restoration.
+Harvey caused significant life and property loss in the area and the city faced risk of high unbudgeted costs from flood control and restoration.

 Reimbursement for damages